 The Big Bang theory suggests that matter and antimatter should have been produced in equal quantities.
 Since collisions between matter and antimatter result in their mutual annihilation there should not be any ordinary matter, and its antimatter equivalent left in the universe.
 However, it is obvious this did not happen because no galaxies or intergalactic clouds of antimatter have yet been detected that have the ability to offset the observed quantity of matter in the universe.
 Therefore, it looks as if matter won out over antimatter.

-As mentioned earlier the article "The causality of energy" showed the mass of a system can be defined in terms of a separation in a "surface" of a three-dimensional space manifold with respect to a fourth *spatial* dimension.
+In the article “Defining energy“ Nov.
+27, 2007 it was shown the quantity of energy/mass in a system can be derived in terms of a displacement in a “surface” of a three-dimensional space manifold with respect to a fourth *spatial* dimension and the magnitude of that displacement defines its quantity.

 Later Jeff